socialtables/saml-protocol/README.md

 - `produceIDPMetadata()`: returns a string containing the IDP's XML metadata, the standard for passing configuration between SAML-supporting entities

 - `getSPFromMetadata(xml)`: accepts an SP's XML metadata and produces a config object for use with this library

+# additional notes
+Currently we're blocked on XMLDOM 0.1.21 as a dependency because of: https://github.com/jindw/xmldom/pull/221